elseu/sdu-genial-documentation/docs/response_parsing.md

 #### Future JSON Components

 The JSON content part system is designed to be extensible.
-Future versions may include additional components such as:

-- **Interactive forms** for data collection
-- **Rich media components** for displaying files and images
-- **Progress indicators** for long-running operations
-- **Interactive charts** for data visualization

 When new components are introduced, they will follow the same structure with a unique `component` identifier and component-specific `props`.

 #### Migration from V3

-In V3, reasoning information was included in SYSTEM messages.
+In V3, some reasoning information was included in SYSTEM messages.
 In V4, this has been moved to the dedicated reasoning component for better structure and parsing.
 When migrating from V3:

 - Look for JSON content parts with `component: "reasoning"`
 - Parse the structured `value` object instead of extracting from SYSTEM messages